KodrAus/cargo-nuget/README.md

 ### Why use packages?

-The new .NET Core tooling for packages is a big improvement over the old rubbish we had to deal with.
+The new .NET Core tooling for packages is a big improvement over the old way.
 I think it's possible to support development workflows using packages in .NET in a way we couldn't do before.
 Being able to referernce native assemblies using packages has the benefit of working the exact same way in dev as it would in the wild.